On summit sidelines, North Koreans study Vietnam’s economy

 The North may be hoping to see that ban lifted if the summit talks go smoothly.

-AP reporter Minh Tran contributed to this report from Hanoi.
+AP reporter Minh Tran contributed to this report.
 Talmadge is the AP’s Pyongyang bureau chief.
 Follow him on Twitter and Instagram: @EricTalmadge

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.